gpiozero/gpiozero/docs/remote_gpio.rst

 .. literalinclude:: examples/traffichat_remote_1.py

-This also allows you to swap between two IP addresses and create instances of mutliple HATs connected to different Pis:
+This also allows you to swap between two IP addresses and create instances of multiple HATs connected to different Pis:

 .. literalinclude:: examples/traffichat_remote_2.py